kodster/5e145d13-b4bd-483a-99e3-89fb6f9324dc/README.md

 ## Usage

+### Running Locally

 - Run the application.
 F5 (or use the build file)
 - Enter a sequence of integers separated by a single whitespace.
 - To exit the program, type 'exit'.

+### Running in Docker

+If you have Docker installed, you can run the application in a Docker container:

+Build the Docker image:
+   `docker build -t longest-increasing-subsequence .` `docker run -it longest-increasing-subsequence`

 ### Exmaple
 - Enter a sequence of integers separated by a single whitespace (or type 'exit' to quit): 6 1 5 9 2